Trump lands in Vietnam for second summit with North Korea's Kim

 In return, Kim would expect significant U.S. concessions such as relief from punishing sanctions and a declaration that the 1950-53 Korean War is at last formally over.

+Trump, landing in darkness, waved as he disembarked Air Force One and was met by senior Vietnamese and U.S. officials.
+Trump’s motorcade passed by crowds waving the flags of Vietnam, the United States and North Korea on its way to the JW Marriott Hotel, his accommodation for the two-day summit.

-Vietnamese officials were on hand to greet Kim at the station in Dong Dang town after he crossed the border from China.
+Earlier, Vietnamese officials were on hand to greet Kim at the station in Dong Dang town after he crossed the border from China.
 He got a red-carpet welcome with honor guard, military band and fluttering North Korean and Vietnamese flags.

 Kim’s sister, Kim Yo Jong, who has emerged as an important aide, arrived with him.